navinpeiris/logster/README.md

 config :logger, :console, metadata: [:user_id, :foo]
 ```

-The easiest way to do this app wide is to introduce a new plug which you can include in your phoenix router pipeline.
+The easiest way to do this app wide is to introduce a new plug which you can include in your Phoenix router pipeline.

 For example: